argonne-lcf/AR2023/02_features/nexus-iri.md

 The IRI will not only enable experiments to analyze vast amounts of data, but it will also allow them to process large datasets quickly for rapid results.
 This is crucial as experiment-time analysis often plays a key role in shaping subsequent experiments.

+{% include media-img.html
+   source= "SC23-Nexus-talk.jpg"
+   caption= "Rachana Ananthakrishnan of Globus (left) and Tom Uram of Argonne (right) give a talk on Nexus at the DOE booth at the SC23 Conference."
+%}

 For the Argonne-DIII-D collaboration, researchers demonstrated how the close integration of ALCF supercomputers could benefit a fast-paced experimental setup.
 Their work centered on a fusion experiment that used a series of plasma pulses, or shots, to study the behavior of plasmas under controlled conditions.
 The shots were occurring every 20 minutes, but the data analysis required more than 20 minutes using their local computing resources, so the results were not available in time to inform the ensuing shot.
 DIII-D teamed up with the ALCF to explore how they could leverage supercomputers to speed up the analysis process.

 To help DIII-D researchers obtain results on a between-pulse timescale, the ALCF team automated and shifted the analysis step to ALCF systems, which computed the analysis of every single pulse and returned the results to the research team in a fraction of the time required by the computing resources locally available at DIII-D. Not only did the DIII-D team get the results in time to calibrate the next shot, they also got 16x higher resolution analyses that helped improve the accuracy of their experimental configuration.

 Many APS experiments, including battery research, the exploration of materials failure and drug development, also need data analyzed in near real-time so scientists can modify their experiments as they are running.
 By getting immediate analysis results, researchers can use the insights to steer an experiment and zoom in on a particular area to see critical processes, such as the molecular changes that occur during a battery’s charge and discharge cycles, as they are happening.

+{% include media-img.html
+   source= "Bragg-diffraction.jpg"
+   caption= "Scientific visualization of Bragg diffraction peaks in a 15x15 pixel patch of an undeformed bi-crystal gold sample.
+The height denotes photon counts.
+This data was acquired at the APS and processed on ALCF supercomputers."
+%}

 A fully realized IRI would also impact the people conducting the research.
 Scientists must often devote considerable time and effort to managing data when running an experiment.
 This includes tasks like storing, transferring, validating and sharing data before it can be used to gain new insights.
 The IRI seeks to automate many of these tedious data management tasks so researchers can focus more on the science.
 This would help streamline the scientific process by freeing up scientists to form hypotheses while experiments are being carried out.